danburzo/react-recipes/glossary.md

 # Glossary

 The glossary explains some common React jargon in simpler terms.
+See also [Glossary + Explain Like I'm Five](https://github.com/reactwg/react-18/discussions/46) in the React Working Group.

 #### ancestor component